donejs/donejs/tutorials/rapidstart/rapidstart.md

     })

-Model produces the following events on the model class an instances because of Ajax requests:
+Model produces the following events on the model class and instances whenever a model Ajax request completes:

   - __created__ - an instance is created on the server
   - __updated__ - an instance is updated on the server